Peiligang culture

-The Peiligang culture was a Neolithic culture in the Yi-Luo river basin (in modern Henan Province, China) that existed from 7000 to 5000 BC.
+The Peiligang culture was a Neolithic culture in the Yi-Luo river basin (in modern Henan Province, China) that existed from about 7000 to 5000 BC.
 Over 100 sites have been identified with the Peiligang culture, nearly all of them in a fairly compact area of about 100 square kilometers in the area just south of the river and along its banks.

 Peiligang culture

-The culture is named after the site discovered in 1977 at Peiligang, a village in Xinzheng County.
+The culture is named after the site discovered in 1977 at Peiligang, a village in Xinzheng County, Zhengzhou, north-central Henan province.
 Archaeologists believe that the Peiligang culture was egalitarian, with little political organization.

 The culture practiced agriculture in the form of cultivating millet and animal husbandry in the form of raising pigs and possibly poultry.
 The people hunted deer and wild boar, and fished for carp in the nearby river, using nets made from hemp fibers.
 The culture is also one of the oldest in ancient China to make pottery.
 This culture typically had separate residential and burial areas, or cemeteries, like most Neolithic cultures.
 Common artifacts include stone arrowheads, spearheads and axe heads; stone tools such as chisels, awls and sickles for harvesting grain; and a broad assortment of pottery items for such purposes as cooking and storing grain.